 How to calculate required stocks:

-When defining your liquids in the Define liquids and plates element you will be able to select whether or not a liquid “Is stock” from the parameters definition, or from the table editor
+When defining your liquids in the Define liquids and plates element you will be able to select whether or not you would like to Calculate Required Stocks for a given a liquid, either in the parameters definition, or from the table editor.

 How to build a DOE workflow with calculated stock liquid concentrations